yottajunaid/spiderhash/README.md

 - Algorithm settings: maybe salt, iteration count (for KDFs), or format parsing.

-- Character set / length bounds if brute force / mask mode.
+- Character set / length bounds if brute force.

-- GUI settings: theme, logging.
+- GUI settings: logging.

 * * *

 ## Performance & Testing

-- SpiderHash includes a **testing report** (`TESTING_REPORT.xlsx`) which documents for various algorithms which hashes (from test set) get cracked with which wordlists, how long, which settings.
+- SpiderHash includes a **testing report** (`TESTING_REPORT.xlsx`) which documents for various algorithms which hashes (from test set) get cracked with which wordlists, and which settings.

-- For heavier hashes (SHA-512, salted KDFs), cracking may take large time depending on wordlist size or brute force space.
+- For heavier hashes (SHA-512, etc), cracking may take large time depending on wordlist size or brute force space.
 SpiderHash performance depends heavily on:

-    1. Hardware (CPU speed, number of cores)
+    **1. Hardware (CPU speed, number of cores)**

-    2. Efficiency of hash implementation in Python / external libs
+    **2. Efficiency of hash implementation in Python / external libs**

-    3. Size of wordlists / complexity of brute force
+    **3. Size of wordlists / complexity of brute force**

-- Suggestions: use optimized hash libraries where possible, use smaller subsets or better wordlists, multi‐threading if implemented.
+- Suggestions: use smaller subsets or better probable wordlists, multi‐threading if implemented.

 * * *